untoldengine/UntoldEngine/docs/API/UsingUntoldEngineCLI.md

 The script will:

-1. Build `untoldengine-create` in release mode using Swift Package Manager.
+1. Build `untoldengine` in release mode using Swift Package Manager.
 2. Copy the binary to `/usr/local/bin` (prompts for admin privileges if needed).
 3. Mark it executable.
 4. Verify that the tool is reachable on your `PATH`.

-If the final verification step warns that `untoldengine-create` is not found in `PATH`, add `/usr/local/bin` to your shell profile:
+If the final verification step warns that `untoldengine` is not found in `PATH`, add `/usr/local/bin` to your shell profile:

 ```bash
 # Add to ~/.zshrc or ~/.bashrc